Directed by Michael Uppendahl

 And once more the Devil with the Yellow Eyes returns, scaring David.
 The memory changes, things aren’t the same anymore.
 When they come out of the memory work they’ve literally transported “600 feet through two solid walls.”
 Yowzahs.

 The continuing relationship between David and Syd is fun, not a conventional-type relationship we so often see.
 Of course that’s precipitated by the fact they’re mutants, or whatever you’d like to call them.
-Either way, she’s awesome, and it’s excellent to see a different female character in these superhero stories.
+Either way, she’s awesome, and it’s excellent to see a different woman than is usually typical in these superhero stories.
 In this episode, David and Syd talk about their past to one another.
 He also has residual physical manifestations of their switching bodies.

 Syd: “We‘re more than just this”